Buying real estate in Congo-Brazzaville?

 What are buyer taxes in The Republic of the Congo in 2026?

-As of early 2026, the main buyer tax in The Republic of the Congo is the registration and transfer duty at 15% of the declared transaction value, so on a 50 million CFA franc property (about $80,000 USD or €75,000 EUR), you would pay roughly 7.5 million CFA franc (about $12,000 USD or €11,250 EUR) in transfer taxes alone.
+As of early 2026, the main buyer tax on a residential property purchase in The Republic of the Congo is the registration and transfer duty of about 15% of the declared transaction value, so on a home worth 50 million CFA francs (roughly 83,000 US dollars or 76,000 euros), you would owe around 7.5 million CFA francs (about 12,500 US dollars or 11,400 euros) in transfer duties alone.

 If you want to go into more details, we also have a page detailing all the property taxes and fees in Congo-Brazzaville.